Shelbournator/thoughts/_posts/2026-02-27-the-architecure-of-decision-making.md

 *   Who to partner with.
 *   Where to live.

-Across situations, the ability to make high-quality decisions is the most critical capacity a person can have—especially under time pressure and uncertainty.
+Across situations, the ability to make high-quality decisions—to maintain the integrity of the system under load—is the most critical capacity a person can have.

 Informally, we call this art **Rationality**.